krzysiekpiasecki/Gentelella/README.md

 # Gentelella

-Symfony skeleton application based on twitter bootstrap with user account functionality.
+A Symfony skeleton application with user account functionality based on the Twitter Bootstrap and Gentelella template.

 <br>